 At some point during the workday, they will need a break and that’s okay.
 Allow them time to regroup, and they will surely feel refreshed and may even return with new ideas that they can share with the group.
 However, sometimes, patience is key.
 Creative ideas cannot be forced, so, it may take some time before they have one or two good breakthroughs.

 When they do have suggestions, make sure to listen to them without judgment.
 Never judge suggestions or ideas even if you think the idea is not good at the time.
 Take note of the idea.
 You never know when this might come in handy.

 Initially, you may give individual feedback in private, then as a group.
 You may even ask them to give you feedback on how you fare as their leader so far.
 If you’re planning to do this, assure them beforehand that anything they tell you will not affect how you see them as a team member and as a person.
 If possible, you may even survey anonymous respondents so they will feel more comfortable sharing their insights.
 The important key here is to discuss the type of feedback system that works best for everyone.

 Conduct motivational sessions before crunch time.

-It can be somewhere between 5 to 15 minutes.
-You may also treat this as a short session to check on each member in order to assess how they are doing as a group.
-For sessions like this one, you may share a quotation or an anecdote and relate this with the current situation that the team is facing.
+It can be somewhere between 5 and 15 minutes.
+You may also treat this as a short session to check on each member to assess how they are doing as a group.
+For sessions like this one, you may share a quotation or an anecdote and relate this to the current situation that the team is facing.
 You may also encourage them to share their experiences and relate to them.
 Discourage team members from judging each experience and provide a supportive environment for everyone.

 Despite any setbacks, you should place team member welfare above everything else.
 Make sure that in the process of doing your part in the project, you will not get so caught up in the job that you eventually forget to see your team members as people from different walks of life.
 Career growth is important, but, always remember to care for team members.
 You will surely not regret this.